Canadian dollar: Value

 Since around 76.7% of Canada's exports go to the US, and 53.3% of imports into Canada come from the US, Canadians are interested in the value of their currency mainly against the US dollar.
 Although domestic concerns arise when the dollar trades much lower than its US counterpart, there is also concern among exporters when the dollar appreciates quickly.
 A rise in the value of the dollar increases the price of Canadian exports to the US.
 On the other hand, there are advantages to a rising dollar, in that it is cheaper for Canadian industries to purchase foreign material and businesses.

 The Bank of Canada has no target value for the Canadian dollar and has not intervened in foreign exchange markets since 1998.
 The Bank's official position is that market conditions should determine the worth of the Canadian dollar, although it occasionally makes minor attempts to influence its value.

 On world markets, the Canadian dollar historically tended to move in tandem with the US dollar.
 An apparently rising Canadian dollar (against the US dollar) was decreasing against other international currencies; however, during the rise of the Canadian dollar between 2002 and 2013, it gained value against the US dollar as well as other international currencies.
 In recent years, dramatic fluctuations in the value of the Canadian dollar have tended to correlate with shifts in oil prices, reflecting the Canadian dollar's status as a petrocurrency owing to Canada's significant oil exports.

-The Canadian dollar traded at a record high of in terms of American greenbacks on July 11, 1864, since the latter was inconvertible paper currency.
+The Canadian dollar traded at a record high of in terms of the American greenbacks on July 11, 1864, since the latter was inconvertible paper currency.
 However, the Canadian dollar remained close to par or 1:1 versus the gold or silver US dollar of the time.

 Unlike other currencies in the Bretton Woods system, whose values were fixed, the Canadian dollar was allowed to float from 1950 to 1962.
 Between 1952 and 1960, the Canadian dollar traded at a slight premium over the US dollar, reaching a high of on August 20, 1957.